-The mental health training module includes clinical applications and practical tips for mental health disorders.
-The presentations in this package address the underlying physiological issues that may contribute to neurological, behavioural and social disorders and offer effective interventions to support brain biochemistry, mood and behaviour.
+The mental health training module includes clinical applications and practical tips for mental health conditions.
+The presentations in this training address the underlying physiological issues that may contribute to neurological, behavioural and social disorders and offer effective interventions to support brain biochemistry, mood and behaviour.

 The learning outcomes for this module are: